because of God's love

 As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today. / And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 Genesis 50:20; Romans 8:28 ESV®

 Jesus never asks you to suffer alone.
-When I think about the hard days I've had in the past, I can see that Jesus helped me through each and every one.
+When I think about the hard days I’ve had in the past, I can see that Jesus helped me through each and every one.
 Yet, when a new problem comes up, I sometimes wonder if Jesus will really help me this time.
 Can you relate?
-You and I need to stop those doubts and trust Jesus.
-Draw near to His throne of grace knowing we are not alone.
-Jesus will get us through anything.
-Read Hebrews 2:16-18; 4:15-16.
-Share some insights about trusting Jesus from these passages.
+We need to remember, just as gold is refined by fire, so our faith is refined by trials—to prove that it is genuine (1 Peter 1:6-8).
+In the midst of our adversity, Jesus is there.
+Read Psalm 23; Daniel 3:16-25; Matthews 28:20; Romans 8:26-28, 31-39.
+Also the Holy Spirit lives within you.
+Share some insights about Jesus being with you in trials.

 Reflect on 2 Corinthians 4:16-18.